jroblak/HackerCalc/README.md

 hacker calc
 =================

 A simple command line tool to aid in adding, subtracting, xor'ing, rol'ing, ror'ing, etc data of various sizes.
+ADD/SUB/ROT operations wrap as one would expect while debugging.

 **USAGE**